webcracy/motion-sparkle/README.md

 ## Contributing

 Please do help with comments, issues and pull requests!
+The gem's repository is at [github.com/webcracy/motion-sparkle](https://github.com/webcracy/motion-sparkle/).

 I've made a list of features that I look forward to having.
 You can attack those or suprise me :)